-In fiscal 2022, our Compensation Committee consisted of Drs.
-Carson and Sun (for a portion of 2022), Ms. Choi and Mr. Wiggans.
-None of the fiscal 2022 members of the Compensation Committee was at any time one of our officers or employees.
-None of our executive officers currently serves, or has served during the last year, as a member of the board of directors or compensation committee of the board of directors of any entity that has one or more executive officers serving as a member of our Board or on our Compensation Committee.
+For the year ended December 31, 2023, our Compensation Committee consisted of Dr. Carson, Ms. Choi and Mr. Wiggans.
+None of our directors who serve as a member of our Compensation Committee is, or has at any time during the past year been, one of our officers or employees.
+None of our executive officers currently serves, or has served during the last completed fiscal year, on the Compensation Committee or board of directors of any other entity that has one or more executive officers serving as a member of our Board or Compensation Committee.